alexchexes/php-schema2class/README.md

 echo "Hello, " . $user->getGivenName() . "\n";
 ```

+* Note: It is not possible to generate classes without a namespace at the moment.

 ### Schemas with definitions

 If your schema contains a `definitions` section, classes are generated for every definition as well.
 References like `"$ref": "#/definitions/Address"` will use the generated `Address` class automatically.